Lianhe Zaobao 联合早报

 Laura was born into a Singaporean family living in Hong Kong, and she returned to Singapore when she was 7 years old for school.
-At the age of 15, she went to France to study harp at the renown École Normale de Musique de Paris, and then successively studied at the Royal Academy of Music and Sotheby’s Institute of Art in London, where she obtained a bachelor’s degree in performance and a master’s degree in art management.
+At the age of 15, she went to France to study harp at the renown École Normale de Musique de Paris, and then successively studied at the Royal College of Music and Sotheby’s Institute of Art in London, where she obtained a bachelor’s degree in music performance and a master’s degree in art business.

 If her wonderful resume has expanded the width of her life, then her constant pondering about art has deepened her soul.

 At the age of 17, Laura laid her eyes on Monet's famous painting "Sunrise" at the Marmottan Museum in Paris.
 She said, "It was as if a light had shone into my world, and I felt more free than ever.
 It turns out that a painting has such a direct and strong impact on people.
 You don't need to practice rigorously like learning a musical instrument, you just need to feel it with your heart.
 In the world of art, everyone can be independent and complete."